Arno65/Advent-of-Code-2021/README.md

 For the time being... for day 3 there is only a complete Haskell solution.\
 I'm working on a Common Lisp version.
-The current version in GIT is only working for part 1.
+The current Lisp version in GIT is only working for part 1.

 Day 4 has a Haskell solution.

 Day 5 has a Haskell solution.
 There is a Common Lisp solution for part 1.\
 For debug reasons the functions for drawing horizontal, vertical and diagonal lines are seperated.
 The code will run much faster if they are combined, but for this task the code is fast enough.\
-I'm not happy with my lisp code.
+I'm not happy with my Lisp code.
 I needed a lot of functions to parse the input file to the line coordinates.

 Day 6 has solutions in Haskell, Common Lisp and Rust.\
 I first started part 1 in Haskell with a slow and memory inefficient list expanding iteration function.